okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 #### Enhanced email macros for email template customization

 Enhanced Email Macros updates the email templating engine to use Velocity Templating Language (VTL).
 This feature unlocks new syntax that provides enhanced conditional logic and access to all attributes in the Okta User Profile object.
 This allows developers and admins more customizations in their user-facing emails.
-See [Customize email notifications](/docs/guides/custom-email/main/#expression-language-variables) and [Customize an email template](https://help.okta.com/okta_help.htm?id=ext_Settings_Email).
+See [Customize email notifications > Use Velocity Templating Language](/docs/guides/custom-email/main/#use-velocity-templating-language) and [Customize an email template](https://help.okta.com/okta_help.htm?id=ext_Settings_Email).

 #### Signed request support for generic OIDC IdP is EA in Preview